AMD Lemonade Local LLM Server: GPU + NPU Inference on Consumer Hardware (2026 Guide)

 The pragmatic setup if you’re on AMD hardware: run Lemonade as your primary inference server for NPU-eligible models and interactive use.
 Keep an Ollama instance available for model exploration or GGUF formats Lemonade doesn’t yet support.
 Both expose OpenAI-compatible APIs, so switching your app’s base_url between them takes one line.

 If you have a discrete Radeon RX 7900 XTX in a desktop tower and no NPU, Lemonade’s value proposition shrinks — you’re getting automatic ROCm/Vulkan backend selection but losing the NPU differentiation.
 In that scenario, Ollama with a manual ROCm setup is fine, and you retain the broader model library.
 Our guide to running Ollama vs LM Studio vs llama.cpp covers that decision in more detail.
+For a software-focused hands-on review of Lemonade itself — install experience, API quirks, model management — see the Lemonade server review on aifoss.dev; this guide focuses on the hardware side of the decision.

 Connecting your existing tools